sam-greenwood/taco_vis/README.md

 f.plot_cylinders_3D(animate=False, save=False, time_idx=0)
 ```

-The same as 'cylinders' but instead the plot is a 3D representation of the cylinders within a spherical core.
+The same as 'cylinders' but instead the plot is a 3D representation of the cylinders within a spherical core (left of figure below).

 <p align="center">
   <img src="paper/images/example_3D_and_2D.png" width="450" />